Justice Centre continues to defend nurse Amy Hamm’s Charter rights today before disciplinary panel

 Share this:

-Vancouver, BC: The Justice Centre for Constitutional Freedom announces that the virtual disciplinary hearing brought by the British Columbia College of Nurses and Midwives (BCCNM) against Vancouver area nurse Amy Hamm is set to continue today for four additional days.
+Vancouver, BC: The Justice Centre for Constitutional Freedoms announces that the virtual disciplinary hearing brought by the British Columbia College of Nurses and Midwives (BCCNM) against Vancouver area nurse Amy Hamm is set to continue today for four additional days.

 An investigation was launched by the BCCNM in November, 2020, in response to two public complaints about Ms. Hamm’s ‘gender critical’ opinions and comments.
 This followed her involvement with an “I ♥ JK Rowling” billboard display in Vancouver, endorsing Ms. Rowling’s view that women and girls deserve their own safe bathrooms where biological males may not enter.
 There have been dozens if not hundreds of positive messages in support of Ms. Hamm submitted to the BCCNM since the hearing was announced.